laravelnews/laravel-twbs4/README.md

 npm install && npm run dev
 ```

-**Important**: Make sure you have a backup of your code you use this on an existing project.
-The commands copy/replace views, CSS, and JavaScript resources.
+**Important**: Make sure you have a backup of your code.
+The presets update `package.json`, and replace views, CSS, and JavaScript.

 ### Variables

-The Bootstrap 4 presets include the same familiar `resources/assets/scss/_variables.scss` file, with some updated values to match the current `3.x` version that ships with Laravel.
-Feel free to add more here if you find any that are missing.
+The Bootstrap 4 presets include the same familiar `resources/assets/scss/_variables.scss` file, with some updated values to match Bootstrap 4 variable changes.
+This preset looks similar to the current `3.x` version that ships with Laravel, but isn't identical.

 Here are the variables ported over thus far: